 Hernia, diastasis recti, and prolapse are all related to excessive intra-abdominal pressure, meaning too much pressure inside your abdomen and/or pelvis.
 Exercises for umbilical hernia and other issues stated, need to be carefully considered.

 This pressure has built up inside your body and has nowhere to go but outwards and downwards, and so eventually something has to give.
-I discuss diastasis recti at length on this blog and pelvic organ prolapse is discussed here but today, let’s talk umbilical hernia.

 What is an umbilical hernia?